ALejietis96/INC2-Team-scoring-and-evaluation/README.md

   - Main team spirit igniter

-<b>Files about </b>
+<b>Files about: </b>

-  - Leader board and feedback recieved by our team can be accessed in PDF (Marked with yellow is feedback that is targeted on my own work)
+  - <i>Teams scoring and evaluation.pdf</i> - Leader board and feedback recieved by our team can be accessed in PDF (Marked with yellow is feedback that is targeted on my own work)

-  - Team workflow - Teams bases, Project coordinators, Communication, Working approaches, Workflow
+  - <i>Team workflow.pdf</i> - Teams bases, Project coordinators, Communication, Working approaches, Workflow